14. Interfacing compiled code (**)#

 R */

-Let us compile it and call the R function defined above.
+Let’s compile it and call the aforementioned R function.

 source("~/R/cpackagedemo/inst/examples/csource.R") # defines csource